-Essentially, this idea entails the belief that you should stop worrying about what others think of you, and that you shouldn’t hold back what you really want to say or do because of fear of judgement from others.
+Essentially, not giving a fuck entails the belief that you should stop worrying about what others think of you, and that you shouldn’t hold back what you really want to say or do because of fear of judgement from others.

 However, this statement can create an interesting paradox between caring and not caring.
-People often get confused over what it means, perhaps interpreting it as giving up on life, or sitting around the house doing nothing, drowning in apathy.
+People often get confused over what it means to not give a fuck, perhaps interpreting it as giving up on life, or sitting around the house doing nothing and just drowning in apathy.

 But that’s not the point of this philosophy.
 When applied properly, it will help you to open up, obliterate your insecurities, and achieve more.
 Ultimately, it’s a matter of WHAT you’re caring about.
 When you embody this idea, you’ll start caring more about your values and life goals, and take greater action towards reaching them.
 During this process, you’ll focus less on the opinions of others, thus leading to less inhibitions and more conviction in your choices.

-With this said, some people take this idea too far, and use it as justification to break societal norms, disregard laws, or even to hurt other people.
-If these are your goals, or if your intention is to shock the world and draw attention to yourself, then you’re using this idea for the wrong reasons.
+With that said, some people take the idea of not giving a fuck too far, and use it as justification to break societal norms, disregard laws, or even to hurt other people.
+If these are your goals, or if your intention is to shock the world and draw attention to yourself, then you’re using it for the wrong reasons.
 Truthfully, if you really didn’t care about what others thought, you wouldn’t be trying so hard to get their attention or reaction.

 Not giving a fuck is really about getting comfortable with yourself.
-But how does a person get to that point?
+But how do you get to that point?
 It’s easier said than done, and you won’t get there with the snap of a finger or the wave of a hand, but there are a couple of steps that you can take to facilitate the process:

 1) Take risks and purposely draw attention to yourself